Skaruts/TIC-80-utils-and-libs/TICkle/README.md

 if b.pressed then trace("2nd button pressed") end
 ```

-Those two items are mere buttons and have no child items, but keep in mind that for container types, you will more often need the first option (or a mix of both), so you can create items inside them.
+Those two items are mere buttons and have no child items, but for container types you will more often need the first option (or a mix of both), so you can create items inside them.
 Items invoked within the code of other items become their children.
 For example, the Button below is a child of the Container.

 ```lua
 Container("cont", 10, 10, 50, 50, function(t)